eliashaeussler/typo3-solver/Documentation/Configuration/ExtensionConfiguration.rst

     ..  note::

-        This setting only applies to the default :php:class:`EliasHaeussler\\Typo3Solver\\ProblemSolving\\Solution\\Provider\\OpenAISolutionProvider`.
+        This setting only applies to the default solution providers.

 ..  _extconf-api-key:

 ..  confval:: api.key
     :type: string

-    :ref:`API key <api-key>` for OpenAI requests.
+    :ref:`API key <api-key>` for the configured AI provider.

     ..  attention::

         It is essential to configure the API key.
-Otherwise, requests to OpenAI won't be possible.
+Otherwise, requests to the AI provider won't be possible.

 ..  _extconf-attributes-model: